FearlessLugia/mapfolio/README.md

 geographically display my photos on a world map.

 Creating _Mapfolio_ offers an excellent opportunity to enhance my expertise in a wide range of web development technologies.
-This includes implementing sophisticated 3D visual effects using Three.js to demonstrate advanced front-end skills, seamless integration with cloud storage services for efficient file management, and robust database management.
-Moreover, through direct interaction with widely-used Map APIs, I can build practical experience relevant to industries such as e-commerce, logistics, food delivery, travel planning, and ride-sharing services. react three fiber
+This includes implementing fancy visual effects using GSAP to demonstrate advanced front-end skills, seamless integration with cloud storage services for efficient file management, and robust database management.
+Moreover, through direct interaction with widely-used Map APIs, I can build practical experience relevant to industries such as e-commerce, logistics, food delivery, travel planning, and ride-sharing services.

 The primary users of _Mapfolio_ include potential employers, recruiters, and other interested visitors.
 By integrating an interactive, geospatial-driven approach, _Mapfolio_ will allow users to explore my photography collection from various global locations, offering a richer and more immersive experience than conventional portfolio sites.
 Furthermore, this project holds broader educational significance.
 If released as an open-source resource, _Mapfolio_'s design and architecture can provide valuable insights to others aiming to construct their own personal websites.
 Users could adapt and extend the innovative features to create interactive experiences tailored to their specific requirements.

 ## Objectives